mrjones2014/legendary.nvim/README.md

     -- definition can be a string or a lua function ':setlocal conceallevel=0',
     opts = {
-      -- autocommand pattern to match
-      pattern = { 'json', 'jsonc' },
+      -- autocommand pattern to match, defaults to '*' pattern = { 'json', 'jsonc' },
       once = false,
     }